 DIY Bed Bugs Treatments: Facts and Myths

 Bed bugs are horrifying for homeowners and business owners.
+Instead of hiring a professional bed bug exterminator, some people try to get rid of them on their own.
 While there are DIY bed bugs treatments; there are some facts and myths that need to be confirmed.

 Itching caused by the bites from these blood-sucking bugs lasts for hours while their tiny size helps them to hide under sheets and in crevices.
 They thrive quickly and are difficult to control.

-People mostly turn to DIY bed bugs treatments to get rid of these nasty bugs, but not all known remedies are effective.
+People turn to do-it-yourself bed bug treatments to get rid of these nasty bugs, but not all known remedies are effective.

-Here we will break down the facts and myths of DIY bed bugs treatments for you:
+Here we will break down the facts and myths of bed bug treatments you can do on your own:

 DIY Bed Bugs Treatments Myths